All-America: Track and field

+In AIAW track and field before women's sports were added to the NCAA, All-America certificates were awarded to the top six athletes at the national outdoor or indoor championships per event.

 Volleyball

 The American Volleyball Coaches Association (AVCA) selects five NCAA All-America teams.
 In women's volleyball, it selects teams for all three NCAA divisions.
 In the men's game, teams are chosen in the National Collegiate division (which includes members of Division I and Division II) and in Division III.
 The AVCA also selects teams for the NAIA, USCAA and NCCAA.

 Wrestling

-In all NCAA, NJCAA, NAIA, NCWA, and CCCAA divisions, the top 6 or 8 placers at the national championship tournament are considered All-Americans.
+In all NCAA, NAIA, NJCAA, NCWA, and CCCAA divisions, the top 6 or 8 placers at the national championship tournament are considered All-Americans.

 High school sports

 At the high school level, noted All-America teams are selected by Parade magazine in football, and from 1957 to 2015 in basketball.
 In baseball, the ABCA/Rawlings High School All-America Baseball Team has been selected annually since 1969.

 Also in basketball, the McDonald's restaurant chain selects players annually for its McDonald's All-American Game, and there is also a Ballislife All-American Game.
 In football, there is the U.S. Army All-American Bowl and the Under Armour All-America Game.
 Since 2000, the United States Army has sponsored its own annual All-American high school football competition, the U.S. Army All-American Bowl, which includes an All-American football team, split East and West, and an All-American marching band.

 In 2005, Offense-Defense Sports began publishing a Top 100 ranking for nation's the top high school football athletes.
 The Offense-Defense All-American Bowl is held every January, featuring the 88 top-ranked high school seniors.

 Athletes who place in the top 15 of each gender division at the Foot Locker Cross Country Championships, a series of annual cross country running races which are held in various regions of the US, are awarded All-American honors.

 The National Interscholastic Swim Coaches Association publishes an Academic All America Awards list for graduating seniors that have maintained a minimum GPA of 3.750, and have lettered in their high school programs in swimming, diving, or water polo.

 The National High School Coaches Association also honors the nation's top student athletes on a yearly basis, as "High School Academic All-Americans".